Cutlight/Cutlight-Tech-Tips/README.md

 - Essential Plugins
 https://www.eff.org/https-everywhere/set-https-default-your-browser - Turning on HTTPS:// everywhere, keeps you safe while you browse.

 [https://ublockorigin.com/] - The only ad-blocker you'll ever need.

-Also [https://darkreader.org/] - Open source dark mode that you can configure site-based or just keep it on so all sites have dark mode by default.
+[https://darkreader.org/] - Open source dark mode that you can configure site-based or just keep it on so all sites have dark mode by default.

 - Niche Plugins